Family Business Conflict: Why It Happens and How to Handle It

 When loyalty runs the business instead of logic:

-The person who's been there longest gets protected over the person actually doing the work.
-The one carrying 80% stays quiet because saying something feels like betrayal.
-The one carrying 20% keeps their title because demoting them would cause a family problem nobody wants to deal with.
+The one carrying 20% keeps their title because demoting them would cause a family problem nobody wants to deal with

 That's not a people problem.